 You may purchase Room 5280 tickets up to one hour before the scheduled time.
-When bookings become available they fill up quickly.
+When bookings become available they fill up fast.
 For that reason, it’s a good idea to have everyone in your group purchase their tickets quickly.
 Alternatively, you can have one person purchase all the tickets for the entire group.

 Maximum number of players range from 6 to 10 people depending on the room.
 If you have more players than what is available, please contact us for assistance.
-If you do not purchase all available slots for a particular game, expect to participate with other players you may not know.
-No worries, escaping with others is fun and it is a great way to meet new people!

 We gladly host events for bigger groups and special occasions.
 Simply call us 303-744-1008 or send us an e-mail to firstname.lastname@example.org We would be glad to hear from you!